 Din moster från Nigeria.
 Aunty Schola replied Eromosele.
 Men, mamma du inte berätta för mig, att vår moster kommer idag.

 Eromosele said to her mother with a squeezed face.
 Efe face became pale because she did not understand anything they were saying.
 She was lost and confused while listening to them.
 So, she smiled at the kids with a peculiar expression on her face.
-The two small kids sat down to remove their gladiator sandals.
+The two small kids sat on the floor to remove their gladiator sandals.
 But Eromosele kept staring at Efe.

 Efe, she dey ask who you be.
 You know these children want to know everything.
 Aunty was explaining to Efe as she helped Izebe remove her right sandal.